kathyonu/apotomoing_sequencers/README.md

 > In your browser, go to http://localhost:3000/sequences/new
 > After you enter your text into the entry box,
 > when you tab or click out of the entry box, the five sequences
-> will be generated and entered into the sequence form,
+> are generated and entered into the sequence form,
-> without page change, using javascript with jQuery.
+> without page change, using javascript with jQuery,
+> and our five sequencers written in Ruby.

 # Getting Started
 ## In your Terminal